Deams51/JerkEngine/readme.txt

 \________|\___  >__|  |__|_ \/_______  /___|  /\___  /|__|___|  /\___  >
               \/           \/        \/     \//_____/         \/     \/
 A driving simulation engine v.1.0
+Jerk (physics) - Rate of change of acceleration.
+Unit is m / s^3

 AUTHORS
 ------------------------------------